Skip to main content

 For example, if your mortgage completes on the 10th of the month, your payment period would run from the 10th of each month to the 9th of the month that follows.

-Your chosen payment day is the day each month you make your payment.
-You'll make one payment in each payment period.
+Your chosen payment day is the day you make your payment each month.

 You can choose to make your mortgage payment on any day from the 1st to the 28th of each month.

-You can move this around to suit your finances best.
-You have to make your mortgage payment in full during each payment period.
+You can move this around to suit your finances best – you just have to make one full mortgage payment within each payment period.

-How your chosen payment day and your payment period works together
+How your chosen payment day and your payment period work together

 Let's say your mortgage completes on 10 January, and you choose to pay on the 1st of each month.